westerndigitalcorporation/cdl-tools/README.md

-  disable         : Disable command duration limits enable-highpri  : Enable high priority enhancement disable-highpri : Disable high priority enhancement Command options:
+  disable         : Disable command duration limits enable-highpri  : Enable high priority enhancement disable-highpri : Disable high priority enhancement stats-show      : Display CDL statistics configuration and values stats-reset     : Reset to 0 all CDL statistics values stats-save      : Save CDL statistics configuration to a file stats-upload    : Upload CDL statistics configuration
+                    to the device
+Command options:
   --count
 	Apply to the show command.
 	Omit the descriptor details and only print the number of valid descriptors in a page
   --page <name>
-	Apply to the show, clear and save commands.
+	Apply to the show, clear, save and stats-show commands.
 	Specify the name of the page to show,clear or save.
 The page name tcan be: "A", "B", "T2A" or "T2B".
   --file <path>
-	Apply to the save and upload commands.
-	Specify the path of the page file to use.
+	Applies to the save, upload, stats-save and stats-upload commands to specify the path of the page file or statistics configuration file to use.
-	Using this option is mandatory with the upload command.
+	Using this option is mandatory with the upload and stats-upload commands.
 	If this option is not specified with the save command, the default file name <dev name>-<page name>.cdl is used.
+	If this option is not specified with the stats-save command, the default file name <dev name>-cdl-stats.cfg is used.
   --permanent
 	Apply to the upload command.
 	Specify that the device should save the page in non-volatile memory in addition to updating the current page value.
   --raw
-	Apply to the show command.
+	Apply to the show and stats-show commands.
-	Show the raw values of the CDL pages fields.
+	Show the raw values of the CDL pages and statistics fields.
   --force-dev
 	Apply to the enable and disable commands for ATA devices.
 	Force enabling and disabling the CDL feature directly on